opf/openproject/docs/user-guide/team-planner/README.md

 Press the **+ add existing" button** we introduced in step 2 of the main view overview.
 Once you press the **+ add existing** button, start typing the name of the work package you are looking to add.
 Once found, drag & drop the work package strip.
 Should the work package have a duration exceeding the current 1 or 2 week view, a horizontal scroll bar will display, with which it is possible to scroll to the end date of the longest running work package.

-Additional features: You can change the status of a work package, and enter the work package strip detailed view by pressing the info button **(i)** on each respective strip
+Additional features: You can change the status of a work package, and enter the work package strip detailed view by pressing the info button **(i)** on each respective strip.

 ![Working with work package strips](working-with-work-package-strips.png)